Your Cornwall Experience

 After breakfast at our hotel, it’s time to say goodbye.

-Most people will take a train back toward London, departing from the nearby station at Par.
+Most people will take a train back toward London, departing from the nearby station at St. Austell.
 (It’s also possible to fly from Newquay.)
 We’ll organize taxis to the train station based on departure schedules.